OpenInterpreter/open-interpreter/README.md

 <br>

 **Open Interpreter** lets GPT-4 run Python code locally.
-You can chat with Open Interpreter through a ChatGPT-like interface in your terminal by running `$ interpreter` after installing.
+You can chat with Open Interpreter through a ChatGPT-like interface in your terminal by running `$ interpreter` after installing. **You'll be asked to approve any code before it's run.**

 This provides a natural language interface to Python's general-purpose capabilities: